 It’s easy for SMEs to spend thousands on online advertising and see little return on investment.
 But which types of online advertising suit SMEs, and how can you use them to grow your business?

-Google Adwords is great place to start for an SME as, when done right, you can see an immediate uplift in traffic and – assuming your product is good and your site converts well – revenue.
+Google Ads is great place to start for an SME as, when done right, you can see an immediate uplift in traffic and – assuming your product is good and your site converts well – revenue.
 Start small with very specific keywords and gradually expand the keywords you bid on, as you will pay for every click your ads receive!

 You only want to pay for a click if you think a user will want your exact service.
 So, if you offer a premium product, put prices in your ads to manage expectations pre-click).
 Also create ads for each group of keywords you bid on (ad groups).
 Use characters in your PPC ads to speak directly to your user – what are their needs, motivations and concerns?
 Rely solely on ‘exact match’ keywords to have maximum control.